pratikgajjar/go-backend.how/content/posts/achieve-60ms-response-time-using-valkey-part-1.md

 #### Listing Page

 How would you implement filter in redis ?
-What about pagination ?
+What about pagination, can we do that with filter without making DB call ?
 Stay tuned for part 2

 DDL also means Dilwale Dulhaniya Le jaenge, IYKYK